Stuartlab-UCSC/hexmap-view/www/public/query/_sources/createMap.rst.txt

 ::

  {
-    "map": "CKCC/v1",
+    "map": "CKCC/v3",
-    "layout": "mRNA",
     "authGroup": "CKCC",
     "email": [
         "mok66@gmail.com",
         ...
     ],
-    "layoutFileFormat": "featureMatrix",
-    "layoutAttributeFiles": {
-        "mRNA": "/a/b/c/mRNA_expression.tab",
-        "CNV": "/a/b/c/CNV.tab",
+    "outDirectory": "/myMapViewData/view/CKCC/v3",
+    "neighborCount": 8,
+    "firstColorAttribute": "Disease",
+    "layoutAwareStats": true,
+    "layoutIndependentStats": true
+    "colormap": [
+        ["# Attribute", "Index", "label", "Color", "Index", "label", "Color ..."], ["Disease", "0", "BRCA", "#0000FF", "1", "LUAD", "#00FF00"],
+        ["Tumor Stage", "0", "Stage I", "#0000FF", "1", "Stage II", "#00FF00"],
         ...
+        (TBD is this format easiest for calc code?)
+    ],
+    "colorAttributes": [
+        "Node1": {
+            "Disease": "BRCA",
+            "Tumor Stage": "Stage I",
+            ...
         },
-    "colorAttributeFiles": [
-        "clinical.tab",
-        "phenontype",
+        "Node2": {
+            "Disease": "LUAD",
+            "Tumor Stage": "Stage II",
             ...
+        },
+        ...
     ],
-    "colormapFile": "/a/b/c/colormap.tab",
-    "outDirectory": "/a/b/view/CKCC/v1",
-    "neighborCount": 8,
-    "firstColorAttribute": "Tissue",
-    "layoutAwareStats": true,
-    "layoutIndependentStats": true
+    "layoutFeatures": {
+        "name": "mRNA",
+        "format": "featureMatrix",

+        "features": {
+            "Node1": {
+                "ALK": "0.897645",
+                "TP53": "0.904140",
+                ...
+            },
+            "Node2": {
+                "ALK": "0.897645",
+                "TP53": "0.904140",
+                ...
+            },
+            ...
+        },
+        ...
+    },
  }

 Where:

 * **map** : a unique ID in the form: <group>/<map> or simply: <map>
-* **authGroup** : optional, the authorization group to which a user must belong to view this map, defaults to publicly viewable
+* **authGroup** : optional, defaults to viewable by the public, the authorization group to which a user must belong to view this map
 * **email** : optional, one or more email addresses to receive the response
-* **layoutFileFormat** : Note 1
-* **layoutAttributeFiles** : one or more, the full path to the attribute data file containing the values to use for the layout: the keys are the layout names.
-Note 1
-* **colorAttributeFiles** : optional, one or more, the full path to the attribute data file containing the values to use for coloring the nodes.
-Note 1
-* **colormapFile** : optional, the full path to the existing colormap to which new categorical color attributes will be added and existing attributes with new categories will be added.
-If a colormap is not provided one will be automatically generated
 * **outDirectory** : full directory path for the output files
-* **neighborCount** : optional, the number of neighbors of each node to consider in laying out the map; defaults to 6 **Duncan** is this the truncation_edges parm to layout.py?
+* **neighborCount** : optional, defaults to 6, the number of neighbors of each node to consider in laying out the map
-* **firstColorAttribute** : optional, the attribute to be used to color the map on initial display.
-If not supplied and densityStats are requested then the attribute with the highest density will be displayed first.
-Otherwise the first attribute alphabetically will be used.
+* **firstColorAttribute** : optional, defaults to the attribute with the highest density, attribute to be used to color the map on initial display
 * **layout*Stats** : optional, true indicates this class of stats should be calculated, defaults to false.
 Note that these are compute-intensive so you may want to run them only when you are satisfied with your layout and coloring attributes.
+* **colormap** : optional, defaults to a colormap generated during computations, a colormap already defined for the color attributes which maps each category value to a color
+* **colorAttributes** : optional, the values to use for coloring the nodes.
+Note 1
+* **layoutFeatures** : one or more required, the features used to layout the map

+ * **name** : string used to name this layout
+ * **format** : a format identifier.
+Note 1
+ * **features** : the values to use for this layout.
+Note 1

-Note 1: For file formats go to the viewer -> Help menu -> User guide -> Create a Map.
+Note 1: For acceptable formats see https://tumormap.ucsc.edu/help/createMap.html

 Response success
 ----------------